slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Form one: I’m better than everybody and therefore deserve special treatment.
 Form two: I’m worse than everybody and therefore deserve special treatment.
 They’re both forms of narcissism (because they’re both about me me me), and both are pretty much never true.
 Which one do you usually fall into?
--->
+> *'You've gotta dance like there's nobody watching.' -- William W. Purkey*
+> *'We accept the love we think we deserve.' -- Stephen Chbosky* -->